 There are only a couple of condo complexes and townhome communities in the City of Falls Church.

 Falls Church on the Fairfax County side has a number of townhomes, older homes and condos that could be a match.

 |Median Days To Rent||20|

 |Median Rent Price||$2,890|

 First of all, Reston has great quality of life for tenants.
 It has lots of activities, green space and amenities that make it sought after.

 Secondly, there has been a boom in jobs in the area as technology companies have moved into Northern VA.

 And finally, there are a ton of townhomes and condos.
-Many are older and the price tag relative to buying closer in to DC has historically shown value.
+Many are older and the price tag relative to buying closer in to DC has historically shown value as investment.